kubernetes-el/kubernetes-el/Readme.md

 [![MELPA](https://melpa.org/packages/kubernetes-badge.svg)](https://melpa.org/#/kubernetes)
 [![License GPL 3](https://img.shields.io/github/license/kubernetes-el/kubernetes-el.svg)][COPYING]

-A magit-style interface to the Kubernetes command-line client.
+Manage your Kubernetes clusters with Emacs.

 ![Screenshot of Kubernetes Emacs client](assets/screenshot.png)

-This project is in early stages, but the following are implemented:
+This project is in early stages, but the following is a subset of what's
+implemented:

-- Live-updating lists of kubernetes resources
+- Live-updating lists of Kubernetes resources
 - Viewing and deleting pods, configmaps and secrets
-- Editing various Kubernetes resources like deployment, configmap, etc.
+- Editing various core Kubernetes resource kinds, e.g. deployments and configmaps;
-- Switching contexts and namespaces.
+- Switching contexts and namespaces;
+- Fetching and following logs;
-- Showing logs and exec'ing into containers
+- Exec'ing into containers;
-- Describing pods
+- Describing pods.

 ## Usage